tml0023/Illumina-PacBio-Comparison/README.md

 This pipeline was used for calling short variants in the datasets provided by both sequencing platforms.

 ### Step1A Trimming of Illumina fastq files
 You notice that the Illumina and PacBio trimming parameters are different.
-These scripts follow recommended stratagies for maximizing data quality for each of the sequencing platforms.
+These scripts follow recommended strategies for maximizing data quality for each of the sequencing platforms.
 Quality outputs for trimmed Illumina and PacBio data can be viewed in this repository.
 ```
 #!/bin/sh